What is ADS?

 How is the service dog identified as a working dog?

-A service dog from ADS is identified by the silver and/or red service dog jacket worn while accompanying the child in public settings at all times.
-The service dog jacket is equipped with a foam handle or short leash for the child to hold.
-ADS issues “public access identification cards” to all certified service dog teams.
-The card identifies the service dog and the child it works for.
+Service dogs from ADS are identified by the silver and/or red service dog jacket worn while accompanying the child in public settings at all times.
+The service dog jacket is equipped with a handle or short leash for the child to hold.
+ADS issues identification cards to all certified service dog teams.
+The card identifies the service dog and the child.

 How can an ADS dog help to keep a child safe?

 One of the key roles of ADS service dogs is to provide safety outside of the home, in public settings and at school.
 The service dog acts as a physical anchor for the child with autism.
-Some parents choose to utilize a tether made to join the service dog and child.
-This is connected to the child’s waist, like a belt, and links up to a ring on the dog’s working jacket.
-ADS trains dogs to respond to the stop command given by the parent or educator.
-As a result this prevents the child from entering into potentially dangerous situations (i.e. roadways, parking lots, bodies of water, ravines, etc.) and gives the paren much needed time to intervene and direct the child back onto the safer path.
+For children who are connected the their service dog by a belt/tether, the children are prevented from running out onto the road or away from the family when issued the "stop" command from the parent.
+This gives the parent time to intervene and direct the child back onto the safer path.
 The service dog also prevents the child from wandering away from the family while out in public settings.
 This also allows for parents to teach the child about walking safely and staying with their service dog.
+For some children, holding the handle on it's own helps to keep them with their families and they don't require the belt/tether.

-Tethering is an option for smaller children.
-ADS works directly with parents who are interested in utilizing this option, but most of the children with ADS service dogs find that teaching the child to hold onto the handle connected to the dog’s working jacket is enough to teach children safe road crossings and allows for greater independence.
+Connecting the child and service dog by the belt/tether is an option for smaller children.
+ADS works directly with parents who are interested in utilizing this option, but most of the children with ADS service dogs find that teaching the child to hold onto the handle connected to the working jacket is enough to teach children safe road crossings and allows for greater independence.

 What type of equipment is used with the child and service dog?